paulcockrell/shippy/infrastructure/README.md

 ```

 ### Services
-Each service has its own deployment script
+Each service has its own deployment script in its own deployment folder